GNU-Ymir/Documentations/en/primitives/types.md

 ### Ranges

-Ranges are types that contain two values defining a range.
+Ranges are types that contain values defining an interval.
 A range is named **`r!T`**, where **`T`** is the type of the range limits.
 They are created by the token **`..`** and **`...`**.
 A range consists of four values, which are stored in the fields shown in the following table.
 These fields can be accessed using the dot operator **`.`**.

 | name | type | value |
 | --- | --- | --- |